 StudentLoans.gov is the right tool when you need to get answers to questions on federal student loans.
 It helps direct you to the right places for, such as:

 Getting in contact with the Financial Aid office for queries regarding:

 Getting in contact with the loan servicer for queries regarding:

 Loan balance amount

 They also have an FAQ page that covers all aspects of student loans with a rich answer base to all the possible questions in a borrower's mind.
 You can contact them through the live chat function or by calling them at 1-800-557-7394.

-If you are looking to educate yourself about the loans you have already taken or going to take to help finance your education then StudentLoans.gov is a great source, it even helps to manage your loans and finding a repayment plan that works best for you.
+If you are looking to educate yourself about loans, then StudentLoans.gov is an excellent source; it helps to manage your loans and find a repayment plan that works best for you.

-Having everything you need in one place makes it easier for the borrower and helps them confidently and comfortably repay their loans.
+Having everything you need in one place makes life easier for the borrower and helps them confidently and comfortably repay their loans.